ailabspace/turtlebot2-noetic/teleop.md

-# Teleop the Turtlebot2 (Keyboard and PS Controllers)
+# Teleop the Turtlebot2 with a Keyboard and PS Controller

 Perhaps the easiest and yet fun thing to do with a mobile robot is to be able to tele-operate it.
 If you have set up ROS multimachine, you can teleop the mobile robot while viewing its camera giving you a basic telepresence.
 - The most conveniently available teleop controller is probably the PC keyboard.
 The keyboard may be attached (ideally wireless) to the Turtlebot PC, or a remote PC (in case of ROS multimachine setup).